dan-maks/dare.io-pbl/Project6.md

 ![md 44](https://user-images.githubusercontent.com/96151001/162958204-3df79183-c07f-4045-9826-51a97aced266.png)

-Use pvcreate utility to mark each of 3 disks as physical volumes (PVs) to be used by LVM
+Use pvcreate utility to mark each of 3 disks as physical volumes (PVs) to be used by LVM.

       $ sudo pvcreate /dev/xvdf1 /dev/xvdg1 /dev/xvdh1